mcmtroffaes/pycddlib/docs/polyhedron.rst

         column vector with `n` ones followed by `s` zeroes, and `V` is the stacked matrix of `n` vertex row vectors on top of `s` ray row vectors.

-.. method:: Polyhedron.get_vertex_adjacency_list()
+.. method:: Polyhedron.get_adjacency()

-        Get the vertex adjacency list for the polyhedron.
+        Get the adjacencies.

-        :returns: Vertex adjacency list.
+        :returns: Adjacency list.
-        :rtype: :class:`~cdd.SetFamily`
+        :rtype: :class:`tuple`

-	The vertex adjacency list of a polyhedron is the list of sets of vertices which are adjacent to each vertex.
+        The adjacency of a polyhedron in the V-representation is the list of sets of vertices which are adjacent to each vertex.

-.. method:: Polyhedron.get_facet_adjacency_list()
+.. method:: Polyhedron.get_input_adjacency()

-        Get the facet adjacency list for the polyhedron.
+        Get the input adjacencies.

-        :returns: Facet adjacency list.
+        :returns: Input adjacency list.
-        :rtype: :class:`~cdd.SetFamily`
+        :rtype: :class:`tuple`

-	The facet adjacency list of a polyhedron is the list of sets of facets which are adjacent to each facet.
+        The adjacency of a polyhedron in the V-representation is the list of sets of vertices which are adjacent to each vertex.

-.. method:: Polyhedron.get_vertex_incidence()
+.. method:: Polyhedron.get_incidence()

-        Get the vertex incidences for the polyhedron.
+        Get the incidences.

-        :returns: Vertex incidences.
+        :returns: Incidence list.
-        :rtype: :class:`~cdd.SetFamily`
+        :rtype: :class:`tuple`

-	The vertex incidence of a polyhedron is the list of sets of facets which are adjacent to each vertex.
+	The incidence of a polyhedron is the list of sets of facets which are adjacent to each vertex.

-.. method:: Polyhedron.get_facet_incidence()
+.. method:: Polyhedron.get_input_incidence()

-        Get the facet incidences for the polyhedron.
+        Get the incidences for the polyhedron.

-        :returns: Facet incidences.
+        :returns: Input incidence list.
-        :rtype: :class:`~cdd.SetFamily`
+        :rtype: :class:`tuple`

 	The facet incidence of a polyhedron is the list of sets of vertices which are adjacent to each facet.